CodersCampus/supportDocs/docs/item/FALL_BEHIND.md

 Regularly submitting your Work Log will demonstrate your commitment and help you transition back to active status.

-## Avoiding Inactive Status
+## Time Watch Status (Avoiding Inactive Status)

-If you are on the verge of becoming inactive, you can take steps to remain active:
+If you are on the verge of becoming inactive, you will be in Time Watch status.
+You can take steps to remain active:

 - **Read This Document**: Understand the expectations and requirements to maintain active status.
 - **Submit Work Logs Regularly**: Make it a habit to log and submit your work as frequently as you engage with the bootcamp materials.
 This shows continuous effort and engagement.